MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 ### Fabric prerequisites

-You can access the git integration feature if one of the following conditions is met:
+To access the git integration feature, you need one of the following:

-- You have a Premium license
+- Premium license
-- You have access to a Premium capacity workspace
+- Access to a Premium capacity workspace

 ## Connect a workspace to an Azure repo

-Only a workspace admin can connect a workspace to an Azure Repo, but once connected, anyone with [permission](#permissions) can work in the workspace.
+Only a workspace admin can connect a workspace to an [Azure Repo](/azure/devops/repos/get-started/?view=azure-devops), but once connected, anyone with [permission](#permissions) can work in the workspace.
 If you're not an admin, ask your admin for help with connecting.
 To connect a workspace to an Azure Repo, follow these steps:

 1. Sign into Power BI and navigate to the workspace you want to connect with.